barbeque-sauce/Stevens-Database-Solution-using-Python-Sql-Flask-Jinja2/README.md

 ![Alt-Text](https://github.com/barbeque-sauce/Stevens-Database-Solution-using-Python-Sql-Flask-Jinja2/blob/master/cmd.png)

 * Open a webpage and enter the URL: http://127.0.0.1:5000/instructor_courses
-* The output is an aggregation of the Stevens.db file contents, from the instructor perspective.
+* The output is an aggregation of the Stevens.db file contents, from the instructor/Supervisor perspective.

 ![Alt-Text](https://github.com/barbeque-sauce/Stevens-Database-Solution-using-Python-Sql-Flask-Jinja2/blob/master/stevensdb.png)